 [On the recruiter's side]

-Recruiter for a day or professional recruiter, you lead or participate in job interviews.
-In a context of talent shortage, don't let a good candidate slip away because of a failed interview!
+Whether you're a recruiter for a day or a professional recruiter, you lead or take part in job interviews.
+In a context of talent shortage, don't let a good candidate slip through your fingers because of a botched interview!

 So, make way for good practices!